• Skip to main content

 Flower conspicuous: Conspicuous

-Flower description: Flowers are small, axillary or pseudo-terminal panicles, bisexual, lightly perfumed, from spring to summer.
+Flower description: Greenish-white, small flowers, axillary or pseudo-terminal panicles, bisexual, lightly perfumed, from spring to summer.

 Fruit conspicuous: Conspicuous